 One of the kid-friendly things to do in Indianapolis is to go to the zoo.
 The Indy Zoo houses many fascinating animals in a downtown location right along the White River.

-Top attractions at the Indianapolis Zoo are the Shark Touch Pool, the Dolphin Viewing Dome, the funny orangutans, the colorful macaws and the White River Gardens.
+Top attractions at the Indianapolis Zoo are the Shark Touch Pool, the Dolphin Viewing Dome, funny orangutans, colorful macaws and the White River Gardens.

-Pro Tip: Don’t miss the fun Indy Zoo events!
-In addition to the year-round animal shows and zookeeper talks, winter visitors can explore the park after dark in the glow of Christmas lights.
+Top Tip: Don’t miss the fun Indy Zoo events!
+In addition to the year-round shows and zookeeper talks, winter visitors can explore the park after dark in the glow of Christmas lights.

 #11 Discover the Indianapolis Canal Walk